- Application to the University in the Graduate/ Post-baccalaureate Program.

 Credential, Degree Requirements, and Courses

-The Tier I Preliminary Administrative Services Credential consists of 24 units of instruction.
-Those who already have a Masters Degree need to earn just the credential.
-Upon completion of Tier I and securing employment as an administrator, candidates will have 5 years to complete a Tier II Administrative Services Credential.
+The Preliminary Administrative Services Credential consists of 24 units of instruction.
+Those who already have a Master's Degree need to earn just the credential and not a second Master's degree.
+Upon completion of the program and securing employment as an administrator, candidates will enroll in a Clear Administrative Services Credential program.

 |EDAD 624A||Field Experience Beginning||1 Unit|